Emad-Eldin-G/Amazon-Selenium-Web-Scraper/README.md

 # Amazon-Web-Scraper
-This is an Amazon Web Scraping program written using the Selenium library utilizing webdrivers
+This is an Amazon Web Scraping program written using the Selenium library, that integrates with your Django application and Database.

 <h2>Supports: </h2>
 <ul>